rememberSoftwares/gno6/README.md

 - **Multi-Agent Architecture**: Built on **Yacana**, allowing for distributed task execution and tool calling.
 - **Local Deployment**: Runs entirely on your machine with Ollama as a requirement, keeping your workflows private and efficient.

+⚠️ This tool is in ALPHA and is not yet ready for production.
+Follow [this account](https://x.com/RSoftwares_ofc) to stay tuned.

 ---

 ## Who is it for?